We don’t support this browser anymore.

 Our view

 On the regulated networks side of things, SSE delivers electricity across Scotland and Southern England.
 This is classic utility territory - with revenues predictable and profits closely regulated.
 A portion of these regulated revenues are positively related to investment levels, and are also protected against inflation.
-However the additional return isn't received until sometime after the service and investment has been made, which can cause a drag on cash flows in the meantime.
+However, the additional return isn't received until sometime after the service has been delivered and investment has been made, which can cause a drag on cash flows in the meantime.

 So, in a bid to free up cash for growth and further investment, the group rebased its dividend to 60p, down from 96.7p last year.
 This is a stark reminder that dividends are variable and not guaranteed.

-These investment plans look achievable in our eyes but they're set to stretch the balance sheet, with the ratio of net debt to cash profits (EBITDA) likely to rise from 2.7x to between 3.5-4x in the medium term.
+The group’s investment plans look achievable in our eyes but they're set to stretch the balance sheet, with the ratio of net debt to cash profits (EBITDA) likely to rise from 3.0x to between 3.5-4x in the medium term.
 While a moderate amount of debt isn't a bad thing, especially for a business with such reliable revenues, it does add pressure to keep delivering.

 We don't think the ambitious growth plans are fully reflected in the current valuation, suggesting that investors still need some assurance that SSE can deliver on its promises.
 Long term, we're optimistic about the group's prospects, but in the near-to-medium term, volatility should be expected as SSE makes these transitions.